time-sliders/note/java/lock/03_AbstractQueuedSynchronizer.md

 ```

 (Shared mode is similar but may involve cascading signals`涉及级联信号`.)
-**Because checks in acquire are invoked before enqueuing`入队`, a newly acquiring thread may barge`闯入` ahead of others that are blocked and queued.** However, you can, if desired, define `tryAcquire` and/or `tryAcquireShared` to disable barging by internally invoking one or more of the inspection`检查` methods, thereby`从而` providing a **fair** FIFO acquisition order.
-In particular, most fair synchronizers can define `tryAcquire` to return false if `hasQueuedPredecessors` (a method specifically designed to be used by fair synchronizers) returns true.
-Other variations`变化` are possible.
+**Because checks in acquire are invoked before enqueuing`入队`, a newly acquiring thread may barge`闯入` ahead of others that are blocked and queued.** However, you can, if desired, define `tryAcquire` and/or `tryAcquireShared` to disable barging by **internally invoking one or more of the inspection`检查` methods, thereby`从而` providing a *fair* FIFO acquisition order**.
+In particular, **most fair synchronizers can define `tryAcquire` to return false if `hasQueuedPredecessors` (a method specifically designed to be used by fair synchronizers) returns true.
+Other variations`变化` are possible**.

 Throughput`吞吐量` and scalability`可扩展性` are generally highest for the default barging (also known as *greedy*`贪心`, *renouncement*`拒绝`, and *convoy-avoidance*`避孕`) strategy.
 While`虽然` this is not guaranteed to be fair or starvation-free`无饥饿`, earlier queued threads are allowed to recontend`再竞争` before later queued threads, and each recontention has an unbiased`无偏见的` chance to succeed against`在…之前` incoming threads.
 Also`此外`, while`虽然` acquires do not "**spin**" in the usual sense, they may perform multiple invocations of `tryAcquire` interspersed`多次` with other computations`计算/估计` before blocking.
 This gives most of the benefits of spins when exclusive synchronization is only briefly held, without most of the liabilities when it isn't.
 If so desired, you can augment this by preceding calls to `acquire` methods with "fast-path" checks, possibly prechecking `hasContended` and/or `hasQueuedThreads` to only do so if the synchronizer is likely not to be contended.